bytedance/fedlearner/example/privacy/label_protection/README.md

 * max norm alignment
 * sumKL minimzation

-More details can be viewed at the corresponding technical report.
+More details can be viewed at our technical report.

 ### Usage